Auckland Badminton Association Inc.

 Credit account balances will not be refunded on expired community memberships that have been inactive for 12 months or more from the date of their commencement.

-Refunds for credit account balances on active community memberships may be provided with a deduction of a 10% administration fee or $25, whichever is lower.
+Refunds for credit account balances on active community memberships will not be provided.

 Courts may be rescheduled at the sole discretion of ABA and in accordance with the below criteria:

-a) A booking may be rescheduled without charge when notification is provided to the Pro Shop/Stadium Manager no less than 30 minutes prior to the date/time of the court booking.
+1. A booking may be rescheduled without charge when change is made online more than 24 hours prior to the date/time of the court booking.

-b) Rescheduled courts notified to the Pro Shop/Stadium Manager fewer than 30 minutes to the date/time of the court booking are not permitted.
+4. Rescheduled courts fewer than 24 hours to the date/time of the court booking are not permitted.
 In these instances, a court may only be cancelled, without refund, and rebooked.
 The rebooked court is fully chargeable to the customer.

 The terms and conditions set out in Section Two: Platform Membership, also apply.

 A casual facility user needing to cancel a court must contact the Pro Shop within 30 minutes of the time the court booking was made, or 24 hours before the time of the court booking.
-If the Pro Shop has not been contacted within the timeframes allowed, the customer will not be eligible to rebook a court without charge or to a refund of the court hire charge.
+If the Pro Shop has not been contacted within the timeframes allowed, the customer will not be eligible to rebook a court without charge.

-Where the refund criteria have been met as set out above, a casual facility user can elect to:
+Where the credit criteria have been met as set out above, a casual facility user can elect to:

 Courts may be rescheduled at the sole discretion of ABA and in accordance with the below criteria: